ademirtc/bandeirantes/Readme.md

 </pre>
 where:
 <pre>n: number of initial points
-m: number of terminal points
+m: number of destination points
 [solution]: solution corresponding to order in list m
 </pre>